 - The presenting author information should not be included in the content of the abstract itself but should be listed as such in the abstract submission form.

-- All workshop presenters accepted through the abstract submission process must register to attend but will receive up to three complimentary access passes (one lead presenter and supporting presenters or facilitators); they are however responsible for their own related expenses.
+- All workshop presenters accepted through the abstract submission process must register to attend but will receive up to three complimentary access passes (one lead presenter and one supporting presenter); they are however responsible for their own related expenses.

 - For workshop and oral presentations, please be sure to note specific requirements or considerations for presenting when submitting your abstract online.

-- Poster presenters will be eligible to register at the discounted poster presenter rate,
+- Poster presenters will be eligible to register at the discounted poster presenter rate; this is applicable to all (up to 10 individuals) who were included in the original submission.

-- Approved poster presenters are responsible to deliver the poster directly to the conference venue and set their poster up at the allocated site before the opening ceremony on the conference eve.
-Posters will need to be kept on display for the duration of the whole conference and must be removed by the author at the end of the last conference day.
+- Approved posters presenters will need to deliver the poster to the conference organizers’ office within the week prior to the conference, or deliver it directly to the hotel the night before the main conference.
+Posters will need to be kept on display for the duration of the whole conference but can be removed by the author at the end of the last conference day.

 - Transport and accommodation costs will not be covered by HMC and presenters / authors are responsible for their own travel arrangements.